← All Articles

-Dallas-Fort Worth has emerged as a major tech hub, with over 240,000 technology workers and companies like AT&T, Texas Instruments, and Dell Technologies headquartered in the region.
-According to CompTIA's 2024 Cyberstates report, the Dallas metro area ranks fourth nationally for tech employment growth, making AI expertise increasingly crucial for local events.
+Dallas-Fort Worth has emerged as a major tech hub, with companies like AT&T, Texas Instruments, and Dell Technologies headquartered in the region.
+The concentration of technology workers and corporate headquarters makes AI expertise increasingly crucial for local events, whether you're running a tech conference, industry association meeting, or corporate leadership summit.

 Why Dallas Events Need AI Expertise Now

 Tech conferences aren't the only events booking AI speakers.
-The Dallas Regional Chamber's annual leadership summit featured machine learning expert Dr. Andrew Ng in 2023, while the North Texas Commission brought in IBM's AI ethics team for their economic development forum.
-Healthcare systems like Baylor Scott & White are hosting AI adoption workshops, and even traditional industries like energy and logistics are seeking speakers who can connect AI to their specific operational challenges.
+Leadership summits, economic development forums, healthcare symposiums, and industry association meetings across North Texas increasingly feature AI expertise.
+Healthcare systems like UT Southwestern and Baylor Scott & White are exploring AI applications for clinical decision support and operational efficiency.
+Even traditional industries like energy and logistics are seeking speakers who can connect AI to their specific operational challenges.

 Related: Ai speakers for healthcare events